ci4rail/docs/docs/user-docs/_quick-start-guide/edgefarm/basic-functions.md

 </html>
 ```

 You also can open a new browser tab with this URI `http://<IP>:8080` where you put in the IP address of your edge device.
-You see a welcome message from the nginx webserver.
+You should see a welcome message from the nginx webserver.

+# Achievements in this Section
+Well done, you have successfully logged on to the EdgeFarm services, got familier with the basic functionalities like listing all your connected devces and you deployed your first application to an edge computer.

+Cool, isn't it?
+Go on, we have more for you to test!